 The law prohibits discrimination against persons with physical, sensory, mental, and intellectual disabilities, and the government generally enforced these prohibitions.
-The law does not mandate access to buildings for persons with disabilities, and access for such persons generally was difficult.
-NGOs reported government funding for organizations supporting persons with disabilities was insufficient to meet the need.
-NGOs reported subtle discrimination in hiring practices throughout the economy but noted the government’s strong attempt to recruit and hire persons with disabilities through programs such as the Youth Employment Scheme and the Secondary Education Training Program.
+The law does not mandate access to buildings for persons with disabilities, and access to buildings generally was difficult.
+Government officials and NGOs reported government funding for organizations supporting persons with disabilities was insufficient to meet the need.
+NGOs reported subtle discrimination in hiring practices throughout the economy.
+The government reported that programs to improve recruitment and hiring of persons with disabilities such as the Youth Employment Scheme and the Secondary Education Training Program were no longer operational.

-Consensual same-sex conduct between adults is illegal under indecency statutes, and some sexual activity between adult men is illegal under anal intercourse laws.
+Consensual same-sex sexual conduct between adults is illegal under gross indecency statutes, and sexual conduct between men is illegal under anal intercourse laws.
 Indecency statutes carry a maximum penalty of five years’ imprisonment, and anal intercourse carries a maximum penalty of 10 years in prison, although these laws were rarely enforced.
 No laws prohibit discrimination against a person based on sexual orientation or gender identity.

 HIV and AIDS Social Stigma

-Anecdotal evidence suggested there was some societal discrimination against persons with HIV/AIDS, especially in employment.
-The government provided food packages to some persons with HIV/AIDS, but civil society reported that eligible participants had to preregister at health centers, which some individuals were reluctant to do out of fear of public identification and discrimination.
-NGOs operated a network to assist persons with HIV/AIDS with medical services and psychosocial support.
+Anecdotal evidence suggested there was some societal discrimination against persons with HIV or AIDS, especially in employment.
+The government provided food packages to some persons with HIV or AIDS, but civil society reported that eligible participants had to preregister at health centers, which some individuals were reluctant to do out of fear of public identification and discrimination.
+NGOs operated a network to assist persons with HIV or AIDS with medical services and psychosocial support.

 a.
 Freedom of Association and the Right to Collective Bargaining